tori3112/distributed_systems_final_project/README.md

 - `broker/`: Contains the source code for the broker back-end logic.
 - `accommodation supplier/`: Contains the source code for one of the external supplier services, specifically providing accommodation.
 - `ticket supplier/`:Contains the source code for one of the external supplier services, specifically providing concert tickets.
-- `frontend`: Contains the source code for the broker web application.
+- `frontend/`: Contains the source code for the broker web application.